 - Inbred and Evil: The Martenses were an isolationist, once-prominent family which retreated underground and began marrying their own once their reputation got too ugly.
-Their descendants inbred to the point of their descendants devolving into apelike monstrosities.
+Their descendants inbred to the point of their descendants devolving into a Cannibal Clan of apelike monstrosities.

 - Lightning Reveal: When the protagonist stays overnight in the Martense mansion, a flash of lightning reveals the shadow of a grotesque, inhuman being in the room with him.

 - Monstrous Cannibalism: The protagonist witnesses one of the beasts turning on and devouring a weaker compatriot, something that seems to be standard practice for the monsters.